Information, Advice & Guidance

 Please click here to see Trafford’s response to the crisis.
 There are 6 hubs across the borough supporting the most vulnerable through food shopping, provision of foodbank parcels, delivery to the door service, prescription collection and wellbeing phone calls.
 Do encourage families you work with who are struggling in lockdown to seek support through this service that is being run by Trafford Council in partnership with many organisations.
 The number to call is 0300 330 9073.

-Click the links below to see the dates for June’s parent workshops
+Click the links below to see the dates for November and December’s parent workshops

 Mental Health Awareness Week 18-24 May 2020